colm-mchugh/gotour/README.md

 Attempts at some of the exercises from the [go lang tour](http://tour.golang.org)

-Most of these exercises require the tour's sandbox to run.
+Most of these exercises require a go playground sandbox to run.